maximlevitsky/ASDS/README.md

 This is model for a foamboard base and  set of printable decals to be glued onto the hull base that is made of foamboard to give ship its texturing.

-Foamboard base model went through major redesign and now has printable templates that can be transferred to foamboard easily (using needle for instance).
-These templates are in hidden part of 000_base.svg and will be rescaled for printabe pages in final model.
+Foamboard base model went through major redesign and now has printable templates that can be transferred to foamboard easily (using needle for instance)
 Current scale: (1 foot = 1 mm scale) with intention to make either A4 or A3 set of pages to be printed

 **STATUS:**